Skip to main content

 Christopher B. Forrest, MD, is a Professor of Pediatrics at Children's Hospital of Philadelphia, Director of the Applied Clinical Research Center, and Executive Director of PEDSnet, a National Pediatric Learning Health System.

-Areas of Expertise: Theory and measurement of child health, learning health systems, pediatric outcomes and effectiveness research, life course health science
+Areas of expertise: Theory and measurement of child health, learning health systems, pediatric outcomes and effectiveness research, life course health science

-Locations: Specialty Care, Market Street; Main Hospital
+Locations: Specialty Care, Market Street, Main Building

 Dr. Forrest is a general pediatrician and health services and outcomes researcher.
 He leads several multi-institutional collaborations that are advancing our knowledge on how to improve children’s health and well-being.